-This policy and procedure is written to enable the committee to address issues where there are safeguarding concerns.
-Safeguarding includes incidents between members, concerns regarding abuse or neglect that a u3a member may be experiencing outside of the u3a, health related issues or previous or pending criminal convictions.
+This policy and associated procedure are to enable the Harpenden u3a Committee to address issues where there are safeguarding concerns.
+Safeguarding includes incidents between members, concerns regarding abuse or neglect that a member may be experiencing outside of the u3a, health related issues or previous or pending criminal convictions.
+All members have a responsibility to inform a Committee member if a member discloses a safeguarding issue to them (per Section 3 of this policy).